Summary Charts of English Tenses

 Meaning 2: Reporting how things have developed by now.

-Meaning: The action has lasted for some time by now.
+Meaning 3: The action has lasted for some time by now.

 Examples: The ship arrives next week.
 He works tomorrow.

-Note: Present Continuous can replace the Simple Future with the meaning "preplanned action".
+Note: Present continuous can replace the simple future with the meaning "preplanned action".

 Examples: I'm going to leave tomorrow.
 I am leaving tomorrow.

-Note: Simple Present is used instead of the Present Continuous with stative verbs.
+Note: Simple present is used instead of the present continuous with stative verbs.

-Note: Present Perfect is used instead of the Present Perfect Continuous with stative verbs.
+Note: Present perfect is used instead of the present perfect continuous with stative verbs.

 Examples: She has known them for six years.
 She has loved him all her life.

-Adverbs of time: yesterday; last week; last year; in 1995; in 2009; two hours ago.
+Time expressions: yesterday; last week; last year; in 1995; in 2009; two hours ago; four years ago.

 Meaning: The action was going on (1) when another past action happened or (2) at some point of time in the past.

-Adverbs of time: while; when; at five o'clock yesterday.
+Time expressions: while; when; at five o'clock yesterday.

 Examples: When he came in, I was reading a letter.
 We were watching TV at three o'clock yesterday.